-Our staff at the EAP office is committed to promote wellness and to help employees and their dependents address personal problems.
-The EAP counseling staff is comprised of licensed mental health professionals who specialize in employee assistance counseling services.
+Our staff at the EAP office is committed to promote wellness and help employees and their dependents address personal problems.
+The EAP counseling staff is comprised of licensed mental health professionals who specialize in employee assistance counseling services as well as emotional disorders, grief, chronic mental and physical illness, conflict management, relationship issues, drug and alcohol issues, and work-related challenges.

-Heather Ravnan, EAP Counselor, joined EAP as a part time counselor in 2012.
-She holds a Masters Degree in Social Work from the University of South Carolina and a Bachelors in Chemical Engineering from Tulane University.
+Heather Ravnan, LISW, joined Prisma Health EAP in 2012.
+She holds a master’s degree in Social Work from the University of South Carolina and bachelor’s degree in Chemical Engineering from Tulane University.
 She is a Licensed Independent Social Worker-Clinical Practice.
-Heather’s experience includes internships at Marshall I Pickens Hospital and the Center for Developmental Services.
+Heather’s experience includes internships at Marshall I. Pickens Hospital and the Center for Developmental Services.
 For a number of years, she provided outpatient counseling services in an agency setting.
-She has experience with emotional disorders, grief, chronic mental and physical illness, conflict management, relationship issues, drug and alcohol issues, and work-related challenges.

 Ashley Lester, LISW, became a part of the EAP team in 2015, providing services in the Seneca area.
 She has been practicing clinical social work since graduating with master’s degree in Social Work from the University of Denver in 1996.
 Most of her practice has evolved from working in various agencies and healthcare settings with individuals and families who have experienced trauma.
 She has experience working with young adults and is a yoga instructor.